sofjones/Python-RNA-Secondary-Structure/src/README.md

 ## Installations Required

 ### RN_Analyze
 Reading fasta file: `pip install biopython`
 ViennaRNA RNA.bp_distance: this can be done several ways.
+If this is too annoying the lines import RNA and bp_distance can be commented out in RN_Analyze...
 Using miniconda:
 1. `conda create -n viennarna -c bioconda viennarna`
 2. `conda activate viennarna`.